 No appointment necessary!
 Walk-in clinic.

-Tuesday TESTING Only Clinic: No doctor will be available.
+Tuesday TESTING Only Clinic: No doctor is available.
 Standard testing includes Rapid HIV (finger-stick), chlamydia and gonorrhea (urine specimen).
 Testing for syphilis, hepatitis C, and/or herpes will require an additional fee.

-Thursday SYMPTOM Clinic: This means that we will see patients with symptoms of an STD, such as pain, itching, oozing, rash, need medicine or need to see a doctor, and will include testing if necessary.
+Thursday SYMPTOM Clinic: We will see patients with symptoms of an STD, such as pain, itching, oozing, rash, and patients who need medicine or need to see a doctor, and will include testing if necessary.
 If you only want to be tested for STDs/HIV and do not need to see a doctor, please come on our Tuesday Testing Only Clinic.

 **If you have been a victim of sexual assault please contact the Keller Center at (650) 573-2623.

 Testing on Demand means that you can call the testing van counselors to arrange a time and location to meet for a test or results.
 Our services include HIV Screening (rapid), Hepatitis C (rapid) and Syphilis screening, and needle exchange.
 We offer confidential and anonymous testing.
 Call us today at (650) 619-9125.

 - Daly City Youth Center (Daly City)

 - Sequoia Teen Wellness Center (Redwood City)

 - Planned Parenthood (San Mateo & Redwood City)

 - Ravenswood Clinic (East Palo Alto)